apache/couchdb/src/fauxton/readme.md

     # Or fully compiled install
     # ./bin/bbb couchdb

+### Dev Server
+    Using the dev server is the easiest way to use fauxton, specially when developing for it.

+    bbb dev

 ### To Deploy Fauxton

     ./bin/bbb couchapp_deploy - to deploy to your local [Couchdb instance] (http://localhost:5984/fauxton/_design/fauxton/index.html)